 FHA wants to see that you are back on your feet financially before giving you a second chance.
 You must show that since the previous financial problem that you have reestablished your income and have paid your creditors on time.
 To support your claim, you will need to have a FICO score of at least 640, or go through a HUD-approved financial counseling program.
 Also, you should have a 12 month steady payment history on your current credit obligations.

 Not Everyone Qualifies

 FHA requests specific documentation that shows your loss of income.
 If you had a foreclosure or short sale and cannot show that you had a clear 20% loss of income for at least six months, it is hard to qualify.
 The reason for this is that FHA and lenders want to see complete documentation of what caused your financial issue by looking at credit, debt, income and assets.
 If you cannot show that you had a serious drop in income, then FHA and brokers assume that your financial problems are more due to irresponsibility than forces outside your control.
-A second chance loan can be an excellent opportunity for a homebuyer with a recent financial problem to get back on the home ownership track quickly.
+A last chance loan can be an excellent opportunity for a homebuyer with a recent financial problem to get back on the home ownership track quickly.
 Top 8 Reasons Home Buyers Get Turned Down for a Mortgage Loan.

 More About FHA

 An FHA home loan is a program that is guaranteed by the Federal Housing Administration.
 If you pick a FHA program, you must pay for mortgage insurance, which will protect the lender from a loss if you default on the loan.
 Many Americans prefer FHA because down payments can be as low as 3.5% and the program features low FHA interest rates, given the fact that the mortgage is guaranteed against default by FHA.
 Below are more facts about the government program for second chance loans: